mdcao/japsa/docs/source/tools/jsa.seq.split.rst

 Synopsis
 ~~~~~~~~

-*jsa.seq.split*:Break a multiple sequence files to each sequence per file
+*jsa.seq.split*: Break a multiple sequence files to each sequence per file

 ~~~~~
 Usage